R1V3RJ1s/R1V3RJ1s.github.io/source/_posts/Installing-gcc-without-root-privilege-in-CentOS.md

 $ mv gcc-7.4.0 ~/resource/
 ```

-After make and make install you need to set the enviornment in your ~/.bashrc file.
+After make and make install you need to set the enviornment in your `.bashrc` file.

 ```sh
 $ vi ~/.bashrc
 ```

-Add following lines into your .bashrc file with the insert mode of your vim editor:
+Add following lines into your `.bashrc` file with the insert mode of your vim editor:

 ```sh
 $ export PATH=$HOME/software/gcc-7.4.0/bin:$PATH